msa-em/guide-tem-simulation/algorithms.md

 (numerical-solutions-of-the-schrodinger-equation)=
 ## Numerical Solutions of the Schrödinger Equation

 As discussed in [](#physics_page), the [Schrödinger equation](wiki:Schrödinger_equation) typically cannot be solved analytically in complex systems.
-Therefore, in order to perform electron scattering simulations, we must calculate numerical solutions of [](#eq:Schrodinger_time) for electron waves.
+Therefore, in order to perform electron scattering simulations, we must calculate numerical solutions of Equation [](#eq:Schrodinger_time) for electron waves.
 First, we define the {cite:t}`debroglie1925recherches` wavelength of a free electrons (corrected for relativistic effects) as

 ```{math}
 :label: eq:wavelength